dinocelotti/Smart-Tickets/README.md

 # Smart-tickets

-Membran Smart-Tickets provides a platform for the management and sales of tickets.
+Membran Smart-Tickets provides a platform for the management and sales of events.

 ## Installing dependencies